Before Buying Solar

 - What is the credit rating of the company you are considering?
 Remember you are entering into at least a 25-year relationship.
 Palomar Solar has an excellent rating and is happy to share this with you.

 We hope these suggestions save you some time and headache.
-These steps are helpful to do before choosing any type of contractor to work on your home.
+These steps are helpful to do before buying solar or choosing any type of contractor to work on your home.

 We truly appreciate the opportunity to help you go solar!